 I am a local Edinburgh locksmith and I regularly arrive at jobs I’ve quoted for, to be told that I am the cheapest by a mile.

+Unfortunately many customers don’t have any idea about how much a locksmith should cost.
 A recent example of this involved a communal stair door lock replacement.

 I had spoken to the customer and given my usual quote over the phone.
 I had then emailed it to her so she could show it to other tenants of the building.

 My price was £60 (parts and labour) to replace the lock barrel, including 2 keys with additional keys costing £4 each.
 This is under an hour’s work while supplying a quality product.

 Around 30 minutes after writing the email I received a call from the same customer, by this time worried, asking if my price was correct?
 As it turned out another Edinburgh locksmith (well known for overcharging) had quoted a staggering price of £300 to replace the lock, saying the whole system would need re-wired.
 Extra keys were not included in this price.

 Of course my quote was accepted and I completed the job a day later.
 It was done within an hour and much to the customer’s amazement, was done on budget with no re-wiring required.

 Put simply the “locksmith” who provided the high quote is actually a conman.